An extreme boundary of acylindrically hyperbolic groups: Extreme boundary from projection complex

 We are now ready to complete the proof of Theorem \ref{MainThm} restated below. \begin{thm} Let $G$ be a non-elementary acylindrically hyperbolic group.
 Then $G$ admits a minimal and extreme boundary action on a compact metrizable space $\partial G$.
 Further, if $G$ has trivial finite kernel, then the action is topologically free. \end{thm} \begin{proof} The extreme proximal action follows from the north-south dynamics in Lemma \ref{lem: minimal loxodromic with ns dynamics}.
 It remains to show the topological free action on $\partial G$.
 Note that this does not follow from Abbot-Dahmani's result \cite[Proposition 0.3]{AD19} which only proves topological free action on the Gromov boundary $\partial \mathcal X$.

-By Lemma \ref{lem: local minimum map injective Myrberg}, the set of Myrberg points in $\Lambda G$ are injective into $\partial G$ under the inverse $\Phi^{-1}$.
+By Lemma \ref{lem: local minimum map injective Myrberg}, the set of Myrberg points in $\Lambda G$ are injective into $\partial G$ under the inverse $\Pi^{-1}$ of the local minimum map.
 The topological freeness on $\partial G$ would follow, if we could prove that there are Myrberg points that are free points on $\Lambda G$.
 Indeed, this is what was proved for CAT(0) spaces with rank-one elements \cite[Theorem 3.24]{MWY25B}.
 Its proof generalizes in a straightforward way.
 We sketch it for completeness.

 If $G$ has trivial finite kernel, there exists a loxodromic isometry $f$ in $\partial_h \mathcal X$ so that $E(f)=\langle f\rangle$ by \cite[Theorem 6.14]{DGO}.
 Moreover, the set $\{g\ax(f):g\in G\}$ has bounded intersection.
 As $G$ is countable, the fixed points of loxodromic isometries are countable.
 By Lemma \ref{lem: uncountable Myrberg}, there exists a Myrberg point $z\in \Lambda G$ that is not fixed by any loxodromic isometries (there are no parabolic isometries in acylindrical actions).
 We claim that $z$ is a free point in the sense that the stabilizer of $z$ is trivial.
 Indeed, if a nontrivial element $g\in G$ fixes $z$, then $g$ must be elliptic.
 So it fixes a quasi-geodesic ray $\gamma$ from $o$ to $z$ up to a finite Hausdorff distance.
 By Lemma \ref{lem: Myrberg chracterization}, $\gamma$ intersects a sequence of $N_R(g_n\ax(f))$ in a diameter tending to $\infty$.
 This implies that $g$ preserves some axis $g_n \ax(f)$, so $g$ belongs to $g_nE(h)g_n^{-1}$.
 Thus, $g$ must be loxodromic.
-This is a contradiction.
-The proof of topological freeness is complete. \end{proof}
+This contradiction concludes the proof of topological freeness. \end{proof} \begin{rem} Here is a short proof of the topological freeness, which was pointed out to the author by Adrien Le Boudec.
+Recall that the \textit{monolith} of a group $G$ is the intersection of all non-trivial normal subgroups of $G$.
+We say $G$ is \textit{monolithic} if the monolith is non-trivial.
+Any free group is not monolithic, since any subgroups are free.
+By a theorem of Dahmani-Guirardel-Osin \cite{DGO}, a non-elementary acylindrically hyperbolic group contains many free normal subgroups, so it is not monolithic.
+Now, let $Z$ be a faithful, minimal and extremely proximal $G$-boundary.
+By \cite[Proposition 4.6.b]{LB21}, if the action of $G$ on $Z$ is not topologically free, then $G$ is monolithic.
+This contradiction shows the topologically free action of Theorem \ref{thm:ahextremebdry}.

+The proof in \cite[Theorem 3.24]{MWY25B} provides insight into free points, which are Myrberg limit points, in a more elementary manner, while Dahmani–Guirardel–Osin’s theorem requires significantly more advanced machinery such as rotating families. \end{rem}